UthsavShetty/aws-serverless-workshop-innovator-island/README.md

 ## The Innovator Island Workshop

+Virtual workshop by Amazon Web Services (AWS) on serverless web application.
+In this workshop I have built a complete serverless web application for a theme park called Innovator Island.
+I used micro service approach to configure frontend and build a backend serverless application.
+Frontend is managed by AWS Amplify.
+The backend architecture uses AWS Lambda, Amazon API Gateway, Amazon S3, Amazon DynamoDB and Amazon Cognito.
+Here, I would like to mention some key features of theme park and used AWS services to implement them.

+- To estimate wait times for rides – Amazon SNS, AWS IoT Core
+- To generate composited picture with rides – AWS Lambda, Amazon S3
+- Alternative language for visitors – Amazon Translate
+- Analyze visitors stats - Amazon Kinesis Firehose delivery stream, Amazon QuickSight
+- Notification for outages – Amazon EventBridge, Amazon CloudWatch, Amazon SNS

+##### References:
+Amazon Web Services (AWS) and James Beswick- Instructor.

 In this workshop, you will be deploying a completely [serverless](https://aws.amazon.com/serverless/) web application built with AWS services.

 You can follow this workshop at your own pace using the instructions in this repo, or attend a session at an AWS event where it is run.